Posted 09-Oct-2019 16:30:25

 That said, insurance exists to help mitigate these risks.
 First, if you have a Homeowner’s or Farmowner’s policy, check with your insurance agent to see what type of liability coverage you might have under that policy that relates to your horse and/or your equestrian activities.
 Be very specific when you talk to the agent, because some policies may cover while your horse is on your property, but not anywhere else.
 Or it may not cover if you compete the horse because money can be won, which the insurance company could consider a “commercial” activity, no matter how much you try to convince them that at the end of the day, you’re certainly not walking away with a bulging wallet.

-If you get an answer from the agent that you are covered by your current policy, at home and away, at a boarding facility or on the road at a competition, great, just make sure to get that assurance in writing.
+If you get an answer from your homeowners policy agent that you are covered by your current policy, at home and away, at a boarding facility or on the road at a competition, great, just make sure to get that assurance in writing.

 If you find out that no coverage exists under your current policy, or if the coverage is not as comprehensive as you want, then you will want to consider purchasing Liability coverage designed specifically for horseowners, often referred to as Private Horseowner’s Liability (PHO) policy.
 The application process usually takes less than five minutes, and depending on the coverage limits, the number of horses you own (or lease), and the insurance company that you place your business with, the annual premium could be as low as $150.